intel/FPGA-Devcloud/main/Public_Devcloud_Access_Instructions/README.md

 For tutorials on how to use the editors listed above, click the hyperlinks to be redirected to a quick read tutorial site.

+## 19.0 Determining which version of the OS is running on a node:

+cat /etc/os-release

+## 20.0 Determining how much memory exists on a compute node:

+dmesg | grep Memory:

 END OF INTEL EMPLOYEE DEVCLOUD ACCESS INSTRUCTIONS

 ------